-Additional amounts related to awards under the terms of our 2007 Incentive Equity Plan and 2012 Incentive Equity Plan valued as of December 31, 2013 but not reflected above include non pro rata vesting of restricted share units (\$246,112) and performance shares (\$0) for the 2011 - 2013 performance period, pro rata vesting of restricted share units (\$272,951) and performance shares (\$409,584) for the 2012 - 2014 performance period and pro rata vesting of restricted share units (\$306,316) and performance shares (\$409,584) for the 2012 - 2014 performance period and pro rata vesting of restricted share units (\$306,316) and performance shares (\$409,584) for the 2012 - 2014 performance period and pro rata vesting of restricted share units (\$306,316) and performance shares (\$409,584) for the 2012 - 2014 performance period and pro rata vesting of restricted share units (\$306,316) and performance shares (\$409,584) for the 2012 - 2014 performance period and pro rata vesting of restricted share units (\$207,951) and performance period.
+Additional amounts related to awards under the terms of our 2007 Incentive Equity Plan and 2012 Incentive Equity Plan valued as of December 31, 2013 but not reflected above include non pro rata vesting of restricted share units (\$246,112) and performance shares (\$0) for the 2011 - 2013 performance period, pro rata vesting of restricted share units (\$272,951) and performance shares (\$409,584) for the 2012 - 2014 performance period and performance shares entire the 2013 - 2015 performance period.
 The shares are being valued at a performance share threshold payout based on the actual or current estimate of performance as of December 31, 2013.
 Additional amounts related to the vesting of awards under the CEO Strategic Initiative Grants (\$1,497,980) under the terms of our 2007 Incentive Equity Plan and which vested at target pursuant to Mr. Carrabba's Severance Agreement and Release also are not reflected above.
-The value for these equity awards is not included in the "All Other Compensation" column of the "2013 Summary Compensation Table" because amounts covering these awards were disclosed previously in the Summary Compensation Table in prior years (and thus would represent adultional compensation or fair value accrued in connection with the retirement.
-However, to provide shareholders with context for these amounts, original award and do not represent additional compensation or fair value accrued in connection with the retirement.
-However, to provide shareholders with context for the
+The value for these equity awards is not included in the "All Other Compensation" column of the "2013 Summary Compensation Table" because amounts covering these awards were disclosed previously in the Summary Compensation Table in prior years (and thus would represent double-counting), and because the pro rata features, or target vesting in the case of the CEO Strategic Initiative Grants, were part of the values are included here in this footnote.

-- (f) Other compensation for Ms. Brlas includes payments related to her July 31, 2013 retirement and Severance Agreement and Release: - An amount equal to 24 months of base pay (\$1,240,000); - An amount equal to two times target bonus under the EMPI Plan (\$992,000); - Accrued but unused vacation (\$71,540); - An amount equal to a payment under the EMPI Plan (\$506,912) for the 2013 plan year, which amount was not prorated; and

-- Continued medical coverage for two years from the date of termination for Ms. Brlas and her eligible dependents (\$1,934).
+- (f) Other compensation for Ms. Brlas includes payments related to her July 31, 2013 retirement and Severance Agreement and Release: - An amount equal to 24 months of base pay (\$1,240,000); - An amount equal to two times target bonus under the EMPI Plan (\$992,000); - Accrued but unused vacation (\$71,540); - An amount equal to a payment under the EMPI Plan (\$506,912) for the 2013 plan year, which amount was not prorated; and - Continued medical coverage for two years from the date of termination for Ms. Brlas and her eligible dependents (\$1,934).
 Ms. Brlas obtained medical coverage outside of Cliffs soon after she retired and is no longer eligible for Cliffs' medical coverage.

-Additional amounts related to awards under the terms of our 2007 Incentive Equity Plan and 2012 Incentive Equity Plan valued as of December 31, 2013 but not reflected above include pro rata vesting of restricted share units (\$68,827) and performance shares (\$0) for the 2011 - 2013 performance period, pro rata vesting of restricted share units (\$68,807) and performance shares (\$0) for the 2011 - 2013 performance period, pro rata vesting of restricted share units (\$68,807) and performance period and pro rata vesting of restricted share units (\$68,807) for the 2012 - 2014 performance period and pro rata vesting of restricted share units (\$53,311) and performance shares (\$80,019) for the 2013 - 2015 performance period.
+Additional amounts related to awards under the terms of our 2007 Incentive Equity Plan and 2012 Incentive Equity Plan valued as of December 31, 2013 but not reflected above include pro rata vesting of restricted share units (\$68,827) and performance shares (\$0) for the 2011 - 2013 performance period, pro rata vesting of restricted share units (\$68,809) and performance shares (\$100,227) for the 2012 - 2014 performance period and pro rata vesting of restricted share units (\$53,311) and performance shares (\$80,019) for the 2013 - 2015 performance period.
 The shares are being valued at a performance share threshold payout based on the current estimate of performance as of December 31, 2013 and are prorated to Mr. Brlas' July 31, 2013 retirement.
-The value for these equity awards is not included in the "All Other Compensation" column of the "2013 Summary Compensation Table" because amounts covering these awards were disclosed previously in the Summary Compensation or fair value accrued in thus would represent double-counting), and because the prorate features were part of the original award and do not represent additional compensation or fair value accrued in connection with the retirement.
-However, to provide shareholders with context for these amounts, the values are included here in this footnote.
+The value for these equity awards is not included in the "All Other Compensation" column of the "2013 Summary Compensation Table" because amounts covering these awards were disclosed previously in the Summary Compensation Table in prior years (and thus would represent double-counting), and because the pro rata features were part of the original award and do not represent additional compensation or fair value accrued in connection with the retirement.
+However, to provide shareholders with context for these amounts, the values are included here in this footnote,